syncthing/docs/users/config.rst

 .. option:: gui.sendBasicAuthPrompt

-    The GUI previously used HTTP Basic Authorization for login, but now uses an HTML form by default.
+    Prior to version 1.26.0 the GUI used HTTP Basic Authorization for login, but starting in version 1.26.0 it uses an HTML form by default.
 Basic Authorization is still supported when the ``Authorization`` request header is present in a request, but some browsers don't send the header unless prompted by a 401 response.

     When this setting is enabled, the GUI will respond to unauthenticated requests with a 401 response prompting for Basic Authorization, so that